Sexual Violence

 Manipulation:

 Manipulation of circumstances surronding someones actions can be a form of sexual violence that is often overlooked.
 Manipulation can look like refusing to wear a condom, or discussing recent STD testing results.
-Manipulation can look like discussing what you're wearing or how you present yourself as a reason for unconsenual sexual advances.
+Manipulation can look like discussing what you're wearing or how you present yourself as a reason for unconsensual sexual advances.
 Manipulation can also be how someone treats you at different times or differences phases of yourself.
 We want to make sure that we include manipulation as a form of sexual violence to call out how it assists in the other forms of sexual violence one may experience.

 Molestation: